jakob-skou-pedersen/phy/README_license.txt

 The bundled applications (EvoFold, dfgEval, and dfgTrain) are distributed under the same terms.

-The full version of the GNU General Public License can be found at: http://www.gnu.org/licenses/.
+See the LICENSE file for a copy of the GPL License.
+The latest version of the GNU General Public License can be found at: http://www.gnu.org/licenses/.

 Jakob Skou Pedersen (mail: jakob.skou@clin.au.dk)